🚀Speed up implementation with hands-on, face-to-face training from the developer.

 using Jube.Engine.Interfaces;

-public class Example : IInlineScript //Class entry point is the first implementation of IInlineScript found in reflection
+public class Example : IInlineScript//Class entry point is available in table configuration.

 {